Ohio judges are releasing people from jails to fight coronavirus. It's a good idea.

 Thirty-eight people were released from the Cuyahoga County Jail after emergency hearings on Saturday, according to local reporters at a Fox affiliate and Cleveland.com.
 Some of these detainees went home on bond, while others were sentenced to probation or community service or time served.
 More hearings are ramping up at the county’s common pleas court this week, and a local judge said he hoped to soon release as many as 300 people from the jail, aiming to free up more space for quarantines at the facility if they are needed.
 “We know that eventually that virus is going to hit our jail,” Brendan Sheehan, the presiding judge of the county’s common pleas court, told Cleveland.com.
 “If that virus hits our jail, our jail will not be able to operate, and everything will be crippled.”
 Criminal justice reform advocates applauded the move: “Other jails should follow,” Udi Ofer, the director of the ACLU’s Justice Division, wrote in a tweet.

 Some of those released in Cleveland had been arrested for nonviolent drug charges or poverty-related crimes.
-One woman who was jailed for drug possession made the unusual choice of pleading guilty Saturday during her arraignment hearing, where defendants normally are issued bond; the judge allowed her to go home that day by sentencing her to time served.
+One woman who was jailed for drug possession pleaded guilty Saturday during her arraignment hearing; the judge allowed her to go home that day by sentencing her to time served.
 Another woman facing charges for fentanyl possession was sentenced to probation and drug treatment during her hearing.
 While the court prioritized punishments like these that allowed people to return to their communities, some defendants were sentenced to prison, where they will continue to face heightened odds of infection.

 In San Francisco, meanwhile, attorneys are also trying to release more people from lockup.
 Last week, the city’s public defender announced his office would ask courts to immediately free anyone sentenced to county jail with less than six months remaining on their sentence, as well as all clients held pretrial who are at heightened risk for getting sick—a fairly large group, given that many people booked into jails have preexisting health conditions.
 The city’s new chief prosecutor, Chesa Boudin, said he would not oppose the release of pretrial detainees facing misdemeanor charges or drug-related felony charges as long as they pose no threat to public safety.
 He urged his team of prosecutors to help more people leave confinement early by offering plea deals that take into account the time they have already waited in jail.